Boreas618/Notes/operating-systems/kernels-and-processes.md

 The default behavior can be modified by setting the options:

 * `WNOHANG` Return immediately (with a return value of 0) if none of the child processes in the wait set has terminated yet
-* `WUNTRACED` Suspend execution of the calling process until a process in the wait set becomes either terminated or stopped.
+* `WUNTRACED` Suspend execution of the calling process until a process in the wait set becomes **either terminated or stopped**.
 Return the PID of the terminated or stopped child that caused the return.
 * `WCONTINUED` Suspend execution of the calling process until a running process in the wait set is terminated or until a stopped process in the wait set has been resumed by the receipt of a `SIGCONT` signal.
-* `WNOHANG|WUNTRACED` Return immediately, with a return value of 0, if none of the children in the wait set has stopped or terminated, or wuth a return value equal to the PID of one of the stopped or terminated children.
+* `WNOHANG|WUNTRACED` Return immediately, with a return value of 0, if none of the children in the wait set has stopped or terminated, or with a return value equal to the PID of one of the stopped or terminated children.

 The exit status of a reaped child in `*statusp`: